jankaltoun/ios-concurrency-explorations/README.md

-# ios-concurrency-workshop
+# Concurrency in iOS

-Concurrency workshop playground
+This repository contains the Playground used at the workshop.